 How is S’well Designed?

-The S'well Stainless Steel Water Bottle-17 Fl Oz-London Chimney-Triple-Layered Vacuum-Insulated Containers Keeps Drinks Cold for 36 Hours and Hot for 18-BPA-Free-Perfect for the Go, 17oz is a newer brand, but one that has already gained quite the loyal following, particularly amongst women.
+The S’well water bottles is a newer brand, but one that has already gained quite a loyal following, particularly amongst women.
 S’well was created by Sarah Kauss, a highly respected female entrepreneur that had a goal of creating a more attractive yet minimalistic stainless bottle that would appeal to a different group of people and have a lot of color options so your daily hydration looks fabulous.

 For example, the overall look of a S’well stainless bottle is likely more enticing for those that need a daily bottle for around home and some hot coffee at work, while Hydro Flask is more attractively designed for outdoor enthusiasts or those that just want a tough bottle that does the job and hopefully with a lifetime warranty.